SukhbirChung/Register-Login-Page/README.md

 # Register Login Landing Page

-Register Login landing page that developed using **HTML, CSS, JavaScript**.
+Register Login landing page developed using **HTML, CSS, JavaScript**.

 The website can be visited at [https://registerlogin.ca/](https://registerlogin.ca/)